 Dates have nephroprotective characteristics, also known as kidney protection, which are due to their antioxidant components.
-It was observed that after having kidney impairment the antioxidant present in dates has reduced the creatinine and urea levels in the blood and improved filtration.
+After having kidney impairment, they observed that the antioxidant present in dates had reduced the creatinine and urea levels in the blood and improved filtration.
 (7)

 No similar properties were observed in figs.

-Dates are considered as one of the most important foods consumed in middle eastern and north African cuisines, as it is high in carbohydrates, mostly sugar and potassium.
-The potassium acts as a water retainer in the body and prevents people from living in arid environments to withstand thirst for longer durations.
+Dates are considered one of the essential foods consumed in middle eastern and north African cuisines, as they are high in carbohydrates, mainly sugar and potassium.
+The potassium acts as a water retainer in the body.
+It prevents people from living in arid environments to withstand thirst for longer durations.

 Dates are also considered in the sports industry as a very efficient pre-workout sugar booster to give the body a boost of energy.
-It can be made into shakes that are mixed with milk, bananas, cocoa powder, making it highly nutritious, however, if a workout is not going to be followed after consuming this shake, one must be careful of the high caloric intake that it has.
+We can make it into shakes mixed with milk, bananas, cocoa powder, making it highly nutritious.
+However, suppose a workout is not going to be followed after consuming this shake.
+In that case, one must be careful of the high caloric intake.

 Figs have a lower shelf life compared to dates, as it ripens relatively faster.

-Dried figs have a variety of uses, they can be eaten as they are, and are used as a garnish or topping over European fusion salads.
+Dried figs have a variety of uses.
+We can eat them, and they are used as a garnish or topping over European fusion salads.

-When consuming fig jam, the sugar and caloric content must be taken into consideration.
+When consuming fig jam, We must consider the sugar and caloric content.